 Basically, the company applies on behalf of you in the German Federal Employment Agency with the above documents.
 It takes 10 to 30 days for them to receive acceptance or rejection.
 Make sure to keep reminding your employer to check all mails.
 Some time agency asks questions and if you miss replying to them in a particular time frame they will reject it.
-ZAV make your national visa process fast and strong on document side.
+ZAV makes your national visa process fast and strong on the document side.
 If there is some miscommunication, your company can appeal on behalf of you.

 Photo specification for National Visa

-You need a photo with 3.5 cm width x 4.5 cm height in any kind of visa for Germany.
+You need a photo with a 3.5 cm width x 4.5 cm height in any kind of visa for Germany.
 Your face size should be 3.2 to 3.6 cm.
 The background should be white and in general no hat, sunglasses, etc. Once you are landed in Germany photo size remain unchanged for any documentation.
 Therefore, make more photos so that you can use them here too.
 If you have an appointment with family including children then go along with kids.